 ❓ Frequently Asked Questions About WPM

-For most office jobs in USA and UK, 40-50 WPM is considered good.
+For most office jobs in the USA and UK, 40-50 WPM is considered good.
 Data entry positions may require 50-60 WPM, while transcription jobs need 60-70 WPM.
 Pro Typing Test helps you achieve these targets.
 Get certified to showcase your WPM score to employers!

 Yes!
 Pro Typing Test offers free official typing certificates when you achieve 95%+ accuracy.
 Your certificate shows your WPM score and can be added to your resume, LinkedIn, or job applications.
 Get your certificate here →